wasmerio/wasmer/docs/migration_to_3.0.0.md

 If you define your own function, when the function is called it will hence need a reference to the store in order to access WebAssembly objects.
 This is achieved by the `StoreRef<'_>` and `StoreMut<'_>` types, which borrow from the store and provide access to its data.
 Furthermore, to prevent borrowing issues you can create new `StoreRef` and `StoreMut`s whenever you need to pass one at another function.
 This is done with the `AsStoreRef`, `AsStoreMut` traits.

+You can attach an instance to a FunctionEnv.
+After it's created, simply use `env.attach_instance(&mut store, &instance)`.
+Only one instance can be attached.
+Use `detach_instance(&mut store)` to detach any instance attached.
+To get the attached instance, use `env.get_instance(&store)`, or, for a `FunctionEnvMut`, simply `env.get_instance()`.
+This allows the use of instance from a function Callback.

 See the [examples] to find out how to do specific things in Wasmer 3.0.0.

 ## Project Structure